 Interestingly, some of the protection afforded to debtor countries, as in the mentioned case of Argentina, might be interpreted as originating in specific groups which belong to the private financial sector but whose interests are opposed to those of the creditors.
 This is, for example, the case with Euroclear.
-Belgium's government has sought to protect its importance in the international payments system, and the associated fees, by preventing any weakening of its reliability.
-Similar considerations, preserving the market share and fees of the New York capital market "brand", may explain the "amicus curiae" (friend of the court) presented to judge Griesa in support of Argentina by the Association of Clearinghouses in the US and by the Federal Reserve20.
+Belgium's Government has sought to protect its importance in the international payments system, and the associated fees, by preventing any weakening of its reliability.
+Similar considerations, preserving the market share and fees of the New York capital market "brand", may explain the "amicus curiae" (friend of the court) presented to judge Griesa in support of Argentina by the Association of Clearinghouses in the United States and by the Federal Reserve.16

 In addition to the decreased disruptive capacity of holdout creditors, there are other reasons why a stay may not be as fundamental, which are a consequence of the specific characteristics that difference the sovereign from the corporate context.
-In the first case, it is difficult to enforce the general cessation of payments from the debtor to any creditors that is the counterpart to the stay on creditor enforcement, and any solution to this problem would undermine the principle of sovereignity.
-Given that in the SDRM the claims subject to restructuring would be identified by the sovereign, which may plan to continue to service certain debts left "outside" the SDRM, inter-creditor equity would require that the stay be implemented only after a vote by the creditors affected21.
+In the first case, it is difficult to enforce the general cessation of payments from the debtor to any creditors that is the counterpart to the stay on creditor enforcement, and any solution to this problem would undermine the principle of sovereignty.
+Given that in the SDRM the claims subject to restructuring would be identified by the sovereign, which may plan to continue to service certain debts left "outside" the SDRM, inter-creditor equity would require that the stay be implemented only after a vote by the creditors affected (Hagan, 2005).

 But a creditor-approved stay would not be practical either, because the sovereign would not be protected from litigation until creditors have already voted on an aggregated basis, which may demand considerable time.
-These led the IMF to seek for an alternative that could generate some of the same incentives as a stay, and in the final version of the SDRM the so-called "hotchpot" rule was included22.
+These led the IMF to seek for an alternative that could generate some of the same incentives as a stay, and in the final version of the SDRM the so-called "hotchpotch" rule was included.
 However, it is an imperfect substitute for a stay, since it does not preclude litigation by creditors, even if it does discourage them from choosing that option.
-Another alternative, consisting of imposing a "targeted", rather than a generalized stay, was considered by the IMF, but it required increasing the role of the DRF, which would determine if the risk from litigation justified
+Another alternative, consisting of imposing a "targeted", rather than a generalized stay, was considered by the IMF, but it required increasing the role of the DRF, which would determine if the risk from litigation justified the measure.
+Again, because it implied giving more power to a supranational entity this option was deemed unfeasible.